I have been searching for so long…Why can’t I find a therapist?!

 Many people in need of care are getting caught in the middle of an ongoing, mostly invisible conflict between therapists and insurance companies.
 We believe having more information about this conflict can empower clients and improve the chances of you getting the care you need and deserve.

 The bottom line: Insurance companies are for-profit businesses.
-If you use the insurance you’re paying for, you are reducing the insurance company’s profit.
+If you use the insurance you’re paying for, you are impacting the insurance company’s profit.
 Therefore, it is in the best interest of the shareholders for the plans to make it difficult and expensive for you to obtain care.
 There are several ways this occurs.

 Many people have very high deductibles that must be met before insurance will pay for services.
 If you are using insurance, providers are contractually not allowed to reduce the contracted fee.
 The same goes for copays, which are increasingly unaffordable.
 Some clients reduce the care they need due to financial constraints and a desire to avoid debt.

-Insurance companies often delay payments for inscrutable reasons, create administrative burdens in the way of “treatment reviews” or audits, and/or unilaterally change contracts to reduce reimbursement rates.
+Insurance companies often delay or deny payments for inscrutable reasons, create administrative burdens in the way of “treatment reviews” or audits, and/or unilaterally change contracts to reduce reimbursement rates.
 One insurance company reduced treatment for couples and family therapy by 20% last year, with no recourse by providers.
 Practices like this are a frequent cause of providers deciding to end their contracts, resulting in fewer and fewer clinicians who take your insurance.

-ProPublica articles such as this one help further explain the dynamics at play that make it hard for you to find care.
+ProPublica articles such as this one help further explain the dynamics that make it hard for you to find care.
 It dives into the widespread and often unethical tactics insurers use—tactics that are quietly damaging small, independent practices and making mental health care harder to access across the country.

 We’d like to offer you some support in engaging in this “battle for care.”